-Operating a Nest thermostat is one of the most convenient ways to improve the everyday schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make improvements.
-But as you might expect, it won’t work well or at all if you see an error code appear.
-The exact error code supplies useful information about the root of the problem, something a professional technician can use to offer solutions that much faster.
+Using a Nest thermostat is one of the best ways to improve the daily schedule of your HVAC system.
+This smart thermostat can recognize your preferences and automatically make improvements.
+But as you might expect, it won’t work correctly or at all if you see an error code show up.
+The precise error code provides useful information about the root of the problem, something a knowledgeable technician can use to provide solutions that much quicker.

-Let’s consider seven of the most frequent error codes you might find on your Nest thermostat.
-We’ll review the basics of each error code as well as how you could address it and the approximate cost to do so.
-Remember that while the costs will ultimately depend on the specific Nest model, you can expect to pay around $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific components necessary to wrap up repairs.
+Here are seven of the most frequent error codes you may find on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you could solve it and the estimated cost to do so.
+Don’t forget that while the investment will ultimately be dependent on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific components necessary to finish repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and is displayed when the power is shut off.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the problem is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
+Because this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the issue is fixed.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have happened further along in the electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A knowledgeable technician can inspect electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have occurred further along in your electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A knowledgeable technician should examine electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.

-They’ll disconnect the power and slowly check each wire, making sure they are fully placed into the connector with the proper amount of uncovered copper.
-After they pinpoint the problem connector, it can be replaced for a new one.
+They’ll detach the power and progressively look at each wire, making sure they are fully inserted into the connector with the correct amount of bare copper.
+When they find the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
+This critical error code can show up when the weather outside is especially hot.
 The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-In the event the breakers are on, you can check a few other places before consulting a professional technician.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will finally power down.
+Assuming the breakers are on, you can search a few other places before contacting a professional technician.

-Since this error can deplete your thermostat’s battery, the first step may be providing enough power to determine if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and supply power by using a USB cable.
-Assuming it displays error code 195, you may continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it will likely be best to call a pro.
+Since this error can consume your thermostat’s battery, the first step could be restoring enough power to figure out if this specific error code is what you’re working with.
+You can separate the thermostat from its base and supply power through a USB cable.
+If it presents error code 195, you can continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t detect anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical error with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
-This will sometimes stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
-A technician should cautiously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical error with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
+This may stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
+The technician can carefully inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it can still prevent you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
+Although this error code isn’t critical, it may still keep you from using the Nest thermostat how you want to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining adequate power.
 You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you may notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If excessive power is sent using the Nest’s wiring, it could damage internal components and can even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to turn the power off straightaway.
-You can then get a hold of a professional technician with the necessary experience detecting and solving electrical issues.
+Like error code e103, e104 is a critical error originating from an overcurrent.
+If excess power is being delivered through the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to shut the power off as soon as possible.
+You can then get in touch with a professional technician with the appropriate experience detecting and resolving electrical damage.

 e73 – Critical

-This could be as simple as the breaker being shut off, but it could also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s a good idea to speak with a local professional.
+This could be as easy as the breaker being shut off, but it may also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
+If nothing looks to be out of place, it’s time to contact a local professional.